hargoniX/fil-rb/doc/report.typ

 s.t. the proof automation - in this case `aesop` @aesop - can reason with the context about the goals.

 Since these functions have a lot of cases, it becomes quite repetitive to prove these subgoals without automation.
-So our development loop mostly consisted out of understanding what the different branches were failing to prove automaticly and to implement these either as `simp` or `aesop`-specific theorem.
+So our development loop mostly consisted out of#note[maybe you want to say "out of unserstanding", but  "consist of" instead "consist out of"] understanding what the different branches were failing to prove automaticly#note(side:left)[Typo:automatically] and to implement these either as `simp` or `aesop`-specific theorem.
-But some properties are easier deconstructed than others.
+But some properties are easier deconstructed than others.#note["are easier to deconstruct" instead of "are easier deconstructed"]
-Both of the RbTree-specific invariants are dependent on the color of the node, which is not the most obvious choice for `aesop` to casesplit on.
+Both of the RbTree-specific invariants are dependent on the color of the node, which is not the most obvious choice for `aesop` to casesplit on. #note(side:left)[casesplit is not a word, rather use split case as verb phrase]
 Also, there are code paths, where the invariants depend on each other, e.g. where we can deduce that a node is `red` since we know it is not a `black` node and due to `HeightInv` it also cannot be nil.
 These cases obviously require much more manual reasoning and a deeper understanding on the balance operation.

-#note[This is not only essential for @surface but also to make sure that `contains` works correctly
+#note(side:left)[This is not only essential for @surface but also to make sure that `contains` works correctly
 in the first place.
 Given that we proved this first and it is easier maybe this section should be higher?]
 Finally, it is essential for @surface to prove that operations on a RbTree preserve the `BST`-invariant,